Arn-BAuA/SensorNetwork/README.md

 GRANT ALL ON *.* TO name@ipOfYourMachine WITH GRANT OPTION;
 </code></pre>

+You also need to create the database that is later used to store the data from the sensor network.
+<pre><code>
+CREATE DATABASE SensorNetwork1;
+</code></pre>

 To test this newly established user on the other machine, You first need to install the mariadb-client on that machine:

 <pre><code>